soklet/soklet/README.md

 #### All Origins (Testing Only!)

-This will "pass" all preflight requests regardless of origin.
-Useful for local development or experimentation.
+This will allow all preflight requests regardless of origin.
+Useful for local development and experimentation.

 ```java
 SokletConfiguration configuration = new SokletConfiguration.Builder(server)